TechnoVisionDev/TechnoBot-Dashboard/README.md

    ```sh
    git clone https://github.com/TechnoVisionDev/TechnoBot-Dashboard.git
    ```
-5. Navigate to the project directory and install dependencies:
+2. Navigate to the project directory and install dependencies:
    ```sh
    npm install
    ```
+4. Create a `.env.local` file and populate it with all the variables in `.env.local.example`
-6. You can now run the server using this command:
+3. You can now run the server using this command:
    ```sh
    npm run dev
    ```